Mentorship Programs

 As a mentee, you will be expected to:

-1. Share the PDFs of your assigned papers with your mentor at the beginning of the review period.
+1. Share PDFs of your assigned papers with your mentor at the beginning of the review period.

 3. Schedule a video or phone call with your mentor to discuss the assigned papers and gather feedback on your reviews.